Benjam11n/tp/docs/DeveloperGuide.md

        Expected: Person is added as only name is a compulsory field.

     1. Other incorrect add commands to try: `add`, `add 3`, `add x/` (where x is an unknown field)<br>
-       Expected: Error details shown in the status message.
-Status bar remains the same.
+       Expected: Error details shown in the display message.
+Result display remains the same.

 ### Editing a person